b4you/EmpAppDocs/WebAdmin/admin-introduction.rst

 #.
 Turn on/off image of sidebar.

-#.Show minimum/maximum sidebar.
+#.
+Show minimum/maximum sidebar.

-#.Color option of web view.
+#.
+Color option of web view.

-#.The image of sidebar.
+#.
+The image of sidebar.